-New York City-based genomics firm Phosphorus Diagnostics LLC has received Emergency Use Authorization from the FDA for its COVID-19 saliva test, and has announced a partnership with healthcare engagement and clinical adherence technology platform company BioIQ in making the test more widely available to people across the US.
+New York City-based genomics firm Phosphorus Diagnostics LLC has received emergency use authorization (EUA) from the FDA for its COVID-19 saliva test.
+Following the EUA, the company has announced a partnership with healthcare engagement and clinical adherence technology platform company BioIQ in making the test more widely available to people across the US.
 The test can be taken at home, allowing individuals to send their saliva samples to Phosphorus’ laboratory in Secaucus, New Jersey for testing.

-The FDA approval was granted after Phosphorus conducted a rigorous round of validation studies for its test.
+The FDA authorization was granted after Phosphorus conducted a rigorous round of validation studies for its test.

 Through the collaboration with Phosphorous, BioIQ will assist in linking employees as well as health care plan members to the testing.
 BioIQ has designed a health technology platform that supports the assessment of symptoms and exposure digitally, contact tracing and follow-up care navigation.